-Just 30 minutes from Osaka is the oasis of calm known as Nara.
+Just 30 minutes from Osaka is the oasis of calm known as Nara, Japan.
 Once Japan’s capital city back in 710 AD, it's now jam-packed with epic hiking trails, mouthwatering cuisine, and a super-cute deer population.

-We'll tell you how to get there, what to do, and the best things to eat in Nara!
+We'll tell you how to get there, what to do, and the best things to eat in Nara, Japan!

 You can get to Nara from Osaka in a flash easily by train.
 The Kintetsu Nara Limited Express train takes around 30 minutes from Osaka-Namba Station to Kintetsu Nara Station, which is just steps from the park.

-Alternatively, the JR Yamatoji Rapid trains will get you from the JR Osaka Station to the JR Nara Station in 45 minutes, and from there, it's a 20-minute walk to the park.
+Alternatively, you can get the JR West Kansai Wide Area Pass to get to Nara from Osaka.
+The Kintetsu Railway or the JR Yamatoji Rapid trains will get you from the JR Osaka Station to the JR Nara Station in 45 to 50 minutes, and from there, it's a 20-minute walk to the famous Nara Deer Park, the perfect first destination when you get to Nara, Japan.

-To plan your journey, check out our helpful guide on how to get from Osaka to Nara!
+To further plan your journey, check out our helpful guide on how to get from Osaka to Nara by train!

-1. Meet Nara’s most famous residents – the deer!
+1. Meet Nara, Japan’s most famous residents — the deer!

 The 1,000+ deer that roam Nara Park are no ordinary animals — legend has it they’re messengers of the gods.
 Communicating with deities must be hungry work, because these deer love the special crackers for sale in the park.
 Some even know how to bow when asking for food!
 Just remember not to tease them, no matter how tempted you are to get that deer selfie — they're still semi-wild animals, no matter how cute.